yl3506/iMVPD_dev/README.md

 >	Visualize within subject performance (var explained raw) for each subject.<br />
 	Then we can compare the subject performances and pick the good ones.

-### Figure 2: compare within and cross performance
+### Figure 2: compare within and inter performance
 We only use the good subjects and number of components onwards.
 - accuracy_same_region_var.py

->	Take the average of raw variance explained of the same region prediction (both within subject and cross subject).
+>	Take the average of raw variance explained of the same region prediction (both within subject and inter subject).
 - accuracy_ceil_ratio.py

 >	Generate the variance explained as ratio to the ceiling for each prediction.